rhwlffk1028/code-refactor-for-client/README.md

 ## Description
 This project refactors the existing code of the Horiseon website.
-A client has hired me as a to refactor an existing site to make it more accesible without making any functionality changes.
+A client has hired me as a web developer to refactor an existing site to make it more accesible without making any functionality changes.
 As a web developer, I have implemented a new technology to optimize an existing code by meeting the criteria that has been provided by the client.

 ## Tasks Assigned